OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Licensing
-This project was created by OpenClassroom for the trainig course "Dévéloppeur Fullstack Java-Angular".
+This project was created by OpenClassroom for the trainig course "Développeur Fullstack Java-Angular".